openshift/origin-aggregated-logging/deployer/README.md

 *NOTE*: DO NOT USE `journal-read-from-head=true` IF YOU HAVE PREVIOUSLY USED `journal-read-from-head=false` - you will fill up your Elasticsearch with duplicate records.
+*NOTE* As of 1.3, Fluentd no longer reads historical log files when using the json-file log driver.
+This is to avoid delays pushing into Elasticsearch the most recent logs on clusters that have a large number of log files that are older then the EFK deployment, and to mitigate Curator deleting logs shortly after they are added to Elasticsearch.

 ### Kibana